riboviz/riboviz/docs/developer/config.md

 If the new parameter is a directory parameter, update `docs/developer/config.md`, adding the new parameter to the list in the 'Using directory configuration parameters in Nextflow' section.

+### 5. Consider related riboviz repositories

+Consider, and discuss with the team, the implications of these changes on [Related riboviz repositories](./related-repositories.md).

 ---

 ## Using directory configuration parameters in Nextflow